Clinical Trials Using Glutaminase Inhibitor CB-839

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-Study of CB-839 (Telaglenastat) in Combination With Talazoparib in Patients With Solid Tumors
+A Study of Telaglenastat (CB-839) in Combination With Palbociclib in Patients With Solid Tumors

-This is a Phase 1b / 2 study to determine the recommended phase 2 dose (RP2D), safety and tolerability, pharmacokinetics (PK) and clinical activity of the glutaminase inhibitor CB-839 with the PARP inhibitor talazoparib in participants with advanced / metastatic solid tumors.
+This is a Phase 1b / 2 study to determine the recommended phase 2 dose (RP2D), safety and tolerability, pharmacokinetics (PK) and clinical activity of the glutaminase inhibitor telaglenestat (CB-839) with the CDK4 / 6 Inhibitor, palbociclib in participants with advanced / metastatic solid tumors.

 Location: 6 locations

 KEAPSAKE: A Study of Telaglenastat (CB-839) With Standard-of-Care Chemoimmunotherapy in 1L KEAP1 / NRF2-Mutated, Nonsquamous NSCLC